KunalG932/teleflex/README.md

 - `unregisterModule(moduleName)` - Remove a registered module
 - `onModuleSelect(moduleName, callback)` - Register a callback for when a module is selected
 - `setTheme(themeName)` - Change the active theme
+- `createStartMessage(message, options)` - Create a formatted start message with buttons
+- `sendStartMessage(ctx, message, options)` - Send a start message with buttons
+- `backToStart(ctx)` - Return to the most recent start message

 ## Complete Example